MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/README.md

 ```

 ## How to Train on Your Dataset
-A seven step guideline of how to train on your own dataset is provided in this [wiki](https://github.com/MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/wiki/How-to-Train-on-Your-Dataset).
+A seven-step guideline of how to train on your own dataset is provided in this [wiki](https://github.com/MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/wiki/How-to-Train-on-Your-Dataset).